RichardBradley/liquibase.github.com/documentation/diffChangeLog.md

 ## Running the `diffChangeLog` Command
 To create a diff *changelog*:

++ The first option is to run the `diffChangeLog` command and pass the parameters needed for your source database and target database.
+For example:
+Run the following:
+{% highlight txt %}
+liquibase
+--changeLogFile=dbchangelog.xml
+--outputFile=mydiff.txt
+--driver=oracle.jdbc.OracleDriver
+--classpath=ojdbc14.jar
+--url="jdbc:oracle:thin:@<IP OR HOSTNAME>:<PORT>:<SERVICE NAME OR SID>"
+--username=<USERNAME>
+--password=<PASSWORD>
+diffChangeLog
+--referenceUrl="jdbc:oracle:thin:@<IP OR HOSTNAME>:<PORT>:<SERVICE NAME OR SID>"
+--referenceUsername=<USERNAME>
+--referencePassword=<PASSWORD>
+{% endhighlight %}

-1. Configure the *liquibase.properties* file to include your driver class path, URL, and user authentication information for both databases.
++ Alternatively, configure the *liquibase.properties* file to include your driver class path, URL, and user authentication information for both databases.
-> **Note:** For information on how to configure your *liquibase.properties* file, view the [Creating & Configuring your *liquibase.properties* File](config_properties.html) topic in the knowledge base.
+>**Note:** For information on how to configure your *liquibase.properties* file, view the [Creating & Configuring your *liquibase.properties* File](http://www.liquibase.org/documentation/config_properties.html) topic in the knowledge base.

-2. Run the following command:  `liquibase --changeLogFile=file_name.xml diffChangeLog`
+Run the following command:
+{% highlight txt %}
+liquibase --changeLogFile=file_name.xml diffChangeLog
+{% endhighlight %}
 > **Note:** Replace *file_name.xml*, with your filename and extension format.
 If you specify a file name that already exists, Liquibase will append your changes to the existing file.

 <details>